cirosantilli/all-github-commit-emails/README.md

 # All GitHub Commit Emails

 5.8 million unique GitHub commit emails (git config user.email) extracted from https://www.githubarchive.org from 2011-02-12 to 2015-12-31.
 2016-06-03: emails removed from this repo after request from GitHub.
 2016-08-11: emails on GitHub Archive hashed.
+2016-08-30: privacy policy updated (because of this repo?!
+We shall never know).

 This is what it looked like: